-SC ensures ordering of

-- $\circ \ \mathsf{LD} \not \to \mathsf{LD}$ - \circ LD → ST \circ ST → LD - \circ ST \rightarrow ST - PC removes the ST→LD constraint, with significant implications for ILP: - Values can be loaded into other caches, even if there's a store to the same location in some write buffer. - Loads do not wait for stores to complete ("perform"), they access the cache right away (without being speculative!).
-A load dependent on an older store (in the same - A load dependent on an older store (in the same processor) can "bypass" (directly obtain the store value before it is stored).

-• PC also removes write atomicity.
+- · SC ensures ordering of - LD $\rightarrow$ LD - $\circ$ LD → ST $\circ$ ST → LD $\circ$ ST → ST - PC removes the ST→LD constraint, with significant implications for ILP: - Values can be loaded into other caches, even if there's a store to the same location in some write buffer.
+0 - Loads do not wait for stores to complete ("perform"), they access the cache right away (without being speculative!).
+A load dependent on an older store (in the same - processor) can "bypass" (directly obtain the store value before it is stored). - PC also removes write atomicity.